A Quadratically-Constrained Convex Approximation for the AC Optimal Power Flow: Introduction

 Merkli \ea \cite{Merkli2021} formulate the AC power flow problem as a nonconvex quadratically constrained linear problem aiming at minimizing the deviation of power generation from given setpoints.
 The problem is reformulated as a difference-of-convex functions programming problem and solved using a difference-of-convex functions algorithm.
 The main limitations of such work are threefold: (i) the computational complexity of splitting the indefinite matrices in the nonconvex quadratic constraints, which relies on their full eigendecomposition (which takes $\mathcal{O}(n^3)$ time), (ii) the matrices to be split depend on the network topology, which makes such decomposition impractical in scenarios where the topology varies as it requires a new decomposition each time the topology is altered, and (iii) the convexified constraints do not preserve the sparsity of the original ones and are generally dense, which is computationally challenging for optimization solvers in terms of internal operations and memory usage.

-To bridge this gap, this paper proposes a quadratically-constrained convex approximation of the AC-OPF problem (QCAC) that does not rely on typical engineering assumptions such as high reactance-to-resistance ratio, near-nominal voltage magnitudes, or small angle differences while preserving the structural sparsity of the original nonconvex constraints.
-The proposed QCAC approximation is derived by lifting the AC-OPF in rectangular coordinates, which allows a reformulating as a difference-of-convex functions programming problem.
-The reformulated problem problem is then convexified around a given set of nodal voltages.
-The proposed QCAC approximation shows two important features: (i) it retains all the convex information of the nonconvex voltage relationships and solely linearizes their concave term, unlike other linear approximations, and (ii) it does not make any additional assumptions in terms of angle differences, reactance-to-resistance ratio, or voltage magnitudes.
-The accuracy and computational performance of the proposed approximation is numerically tested using realistic test systems up to 30,000 buses and two proof-of-concept case studies in transmission and distribution grids.
+To bridge this gap, this paper proposes a quadratically-constrained convex approximation of the AC-OPF problem (QCAC) that does not rely on typical engineering assumptions such as high reactance-to-resistance ratio, near-nominal voltage magnitudes, or small angle differences, while preserving the structural sparsity of the original nonconvex constraints.
+The proposed QCAC approximation is derived by lifting the AC-OPF in rectangular coordinates, which allows reformulating the problem as a difference-of-convex functions program without requiring matrix-based decompositions.
+The reformulated problem is then convexified around a given set of nodal voltages by linearizing only the concave components of the voltage bilinearities.

+In contrast to existing difference-of-convex approaches that rely on eigendecomposition of network-dependent matrices and iterative DC algorithms~\cite{Merkli2021}, the proposed method operates directly on individual bilinear voltage products, avoids dense matrix decompositions, and yields convex constraints that preserve the sparsity of the original formulation.
+As a result, the QCAC approximation scales favorably to large-scale networks and remains applicable under topology changes without requiring recomputation of network-dependent decompositions.
+The proposed approximation shows two important features: (i) it retains all the convex information of the nonconvex voltage relationships and solely linearizes their concave term, unlike other linear approximations, and (ii) it does not make any additional assumptions in terms of angle differences, reactance-to-resistance ratio, or voltage magnitudes.
+The accuracy and computational performance of the proposed approximation are numerically tested using realistic test systems up to 30,000 buses and two proof-of-concept case studies in transmission and distribution grids.

-The remainder of this paper is organized as follows: Section II presents the formulation of the AC-OPF problem in rectangular coordinates and derives the proposed QCAC approximation.
-Section III illustrates the numerical performance of the proposed approximation with respect to the SOC and SDP outer approximations and a first-order Taylor series linearization.
-Section IV demonstrates two case studies of potential applications of the proposed model.
-Section V concludes the paper.
+The remainder of this paper is organized as follows: Section~\ref{sec:proposed} presents the formulation of the AC-OPF problem in rectangular coordinates and derives the proposed QCAC approximation.
+Section~\ref{sec:experiments} illustrates the numerical performance of the proposed approximation with respect to the SOC and SDP outer approximations and a first-order Taylor series linearization.
+Section~\ref{sec:case_study} demonstrates a case study of potential further applications of the proposed model.
+Section~\ref{sec:conclusion} concludes the paper.